Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/bijou-c2d6.md

 It’s probably female gas, Bijou thought.
 She added pink wool to the back of the letters.
 Later, she would also have an idea of making floating lanterns around the picnic area, both in pink and light blue.

 The picnic-in-preparation would soon be interrupted by Roa.
-She wanted to talk to the Red Knight again; she bought the fanciest ring she could buy.
+She wanted to talk to the Scarlet Knight again; she bought the fanciest ring she could buy.
 She was going to try making a move.

 Not just Bijou this time, but Shiori as well wanted to eavesdrop and see how it goes down.
 Neither of them was normal about this.
 They both went to the special shop to chug an invisibility potion.